pandas-dev/pandas/doc/source/development/extending.rst

 :meth:`Series.kurt`, and :meth:`Series.skew`.

-In order to implement any of these functions, your ExtensionArray must include an Implementation of :meth:`ExtensionArray._reduce`.
+In order to implement any of these functions, your ExtensionArray must include an implementation of :meth:`ExtensionArray._reduce`.
 Once you provide an implementation of :meth:`ExtensionArray._reduce` which handles a particular method, calling the method on the Series will invoke the implementation on your ExtensionArray.
 All these methods are reduction functions, and